Permeable Reactive Barriers

 Description

-Permeable Reactive Barriers (PRBs) are installed in or down gradient from the flow path of a contaminant plume.
+Permeable Reactive Barriers (PRBs) are installed downgradient from or in the flow path of a contaminant plume.
 The contaminants in the plume react with the media inside the barrier to either break the compound down into harmless products or immobilize contaminants by precipitation or sorption.
 The distinguishing feature about this technology is that it is a passive system that requires no pumping.

 The most common of the permeable barrier walls is the Iron Treatment Wall.
 It is made up of zero-valent iron or iron-bearing minerals that reduce chlorinated contaminants such as trichloroethylene (TCE) and perchloroethylene (PCE).
 As the iron is oxidized, a chlorine atom is removed from the compound using electrons supplied by the oxidation of iron.
 The chlorinated compounds are reduced to nontoxic by-products.